Mahmoud-Eid9/auth-module-backend/README.md

   - this allows a single user to log-in with multiple devices
 - Idle user Risk
   - the risk remaining in our appreach is a stolen refresh token from an idle user
-  - we can solve that by validating the token with `device_id`
+    - we can solve that by validating the token with `device_id` alongside the version
+  - the `device_id` can an `IP` address or an identifier saved in the users browser
+      - in the modern age of the internet `IP` addresses change all the time, Through `VPN`, changing network or a browser that has a built in `VPN`
+      - although it can be secure to use it, But it will harm the user experinece for those who changes their `IP` frequently